Stacked-Org/stacked-docs/docs/getting-started/04-form-basics.md

 TextFormField(controller: reverseInputController),
 ```

 The rest of the form functionality will be handled by our previous setup.
 The last thing to do is to actually reverse the text.
-In the `ReverseTextViewModel` we'll add a new dynamic property that will return the reversed text or a placeholder string if no text is entered:
+In the `TextReverseViewModel` we'll add a new dynamic property that will return the reversed text or a placeholder string if no text is entered:

 ```dart
 import 'package:stacked/stacked.dart';